Gianmarco Braghi

 Education, academic and professional experience

 He studied at the University of Milan for both his Bachelor’s (History) and Master’s degrees (Early Modern History).
-His MA thesis, which he completed in spring 2012, was entitled The Ink War: Political and Religious Propaganda in France under the Reign of Charles IX Valois, 1560-1574, supervised by prof. Claudia di Filippo Bareggi and co-supervised by prof. Susanna Peyronel Rambaldi.
+His MA thesis was entitled The Ink War: Political and Religious Propaganda in France under the Reign of Charles IX Valois, 1560-1574, and was supervised by Prof. Claudia di Filippo Bareggi and co-supervised by Prof. Susanna Peyronel Rambaldi.

 Featured publications